nlesc-sherlock/emma/ansible.md

 ```
 The user should check if each role has extra steps to setup environment.
 For example, the Hadoop role requires the generation of an extra ssh-key for the Hadoop user.

-## Install ansible
+## Install Ansible
-The recommended version is Ansible 2.2.
-Ansible should be installed using pip.
-To install pip and ansible dependencies do the following:
+The recommended version is Ansible 2.3.
+However, we try to have the playbooks aligned with the latest version.
+Before installing Ansible, the user needs to install the followin dependencies:
 ```
 # Update apt-get
 sudo  apt-get update